-The aim of this paper is to obtain an extension of the aforementioned known result on matrices with real entries to the case of matrices with complex entries.
-Namely, we consider a $d\times d$ matrix $B$ with nonzero complex entries $b_{i,j}$ satisfying $\sum_{i=1}^{d}|b_{i,j}|=1$, $j=1,2,\ldots, d$, and provide the conditions under which the sequence $B^n$ converges to a nonzero matrix.
-Surprisingly, in the cases $d=2$ and $d\geq3$ the obtained results in the form of necessary and sufficient conditions are distinct, and it turns out that the result for the case $d\geq3$ is simpler.
+The aim of this paper is to obtain a natural extension of the aforementioned known result on matrices with real entries for the case of matrices with complex entries.
+Specifically, we consider a $d\times d$ matrix $B$ with nonzero complex entries $[b_{i,j}]$ satisfying $\sum_{i=1}^{d}|b_{i,j}|=1$, $j=1,2,\ldots, d$, and provide the necessary and sufficient conditions, under which the sequence $B^n$ converges to a nonzero limit matrix.